Kristina Svechinskaya: Early life

 Fluent in English, Svechinskaya originally studied at Stavropol State University.
 According to Svechinskaya's mother, after the death of Kristina's father their family was living on a 12,000 ruble (US$400 at the time) salary.
 In her third year, Kristina chose the Work & Travel program and in the summer of 2010 arrived in Massachusetts, where she started to work in a fast food outlet.

 Hacker

 Her earnings were small and she moved to New York and worked as a hacker's money mule.
 Svechinskaya was offered an 8–10% share of taken money.
 Her sentence was expected to be announced in June 2011, but Svechinskaya signed a personal recognizance bond and was released under $25,000 bail.
 In case of conviction, Svechinskaya could have been imprisoned for up to 40 years.
 This would have included the fraud charge (30 years and $1 million fine) and the false passports charge (10 years and $250,000 fine).
-In 2016, Svechinskaya made a YouTube presentation of SmartFlash, marketed as secure cloud-based USB flash drive to store unlimited amount of data.
+In 2016, Svechinskaya made a YouTube presentation of Flashsafe, marketed as secure cloud-based USB flash drive to store unlimited amount of data.